Nobody-OS/Data-sorter/README.md

 py start data_sorter.py
 ```

-## List of commands
+## Command help

-Here is a list of commands you can use:
+here is a list of commands you can use:
 ```
         1. open - opens the directory you want to sort
         2. check - checks the directory path you entered